Is Instagram Safe for Kids to Use: What Parents Need To Know

 - What Is Instagram and How Does It Work?

-- So, is Instagram Safe to Use for Kids and Teens?
+- So, is Instagram Safe for Kids and Teens?

 What Is Instagram and How Does It Work?

-Instagram is a social media platform and application.
-It first released back in 2010 and has become hugely popular since then.
+Instagram is one of the most popular social media platforms.
+It was first released back in 2010 and has become hugely popular since then.

 This concept has proven hugely popular, especially with young people and teens who like to share fun photos of themselves.
 Users can also view updates and posts from their favorite singers, actors, and content creators.
 Here’s how it works: